jpettersson/web-lib/README.md

 ==================

 When working in Rails & Middleman JavaScript libraries and CSS frameworks are real dependencies.
 Managing them outside of Bundler creates a mess.

 That's why I've packaged my most frequently used web libraries into a microgem that I can install directly from this repo.
-Read my [blog post](http://url) on the subject if you still think I'm crazy.
+Read my [blog post](http://url) on the subject if you think this sounds crazy.

 Libraries on the edge
 ---------------------